dirkz/purescript-gl-matrix/README.md

 For the glmatrix documention, see [here](http://glmatrix.net/docs/).
 Note that the purescript version uses immutable types, so no `set` functions are offered, and all functions return a new object.

+## Important notes

+* The API is wrong when you choose MatrixArrayTypeFloat32Array (`Number` vs `Float32`).
+  This is not recommended, even though all tests usually run with both versions.
+  Recommended: `setMatrixArrayType MatrixArrayTypeArray`.

 ## What is missing

 * Some glmatrix functions could return `null`.
 That should be reflected in the API.
 Although that hasn't happened in any of the random tests so far.